cloudbank-project/cb-resources/technical-resources/benchmarking/index.md

 # Benchmarking

-## What is the HPL benchmark?
+## What is the HPL benchmark? test

 The High Performance Computing Challenge (HPCC) benchmark suite is used to evaluate the performance and cost of variable cloud compute instances in a comprehensive way.
 Specially HPL performance in the HPCC tests were comparatively analysed with its performance and price on spot instance use in different hardware architectures under various cloud environments: AWS, Google Cloud, Azure.

 **Main purposes:**